cockroachdb/docs/cockroachcloud/serverless-faqs.md

 ## Beta release

-### Why is CockroachCloud Serverless in beta?

-CockroachCloud Serverless is in beta while we work on additional capabilities and features such as multi-region clusters.

 ### Where can I submit feedback or bugs on the beta?

 You can submit feedback or log any bugs you find through [this survey](https://forms.gle/jWNgmCFtF4y15ePw5).